floriansturmkwh/DLMDSEDE02/README.md

 The app consumes a csv and ingests it into a MongoDB from where it can be accessed when a later project needs the data to build a Machine Learning project.
 The data is validated and preprepared during the ingestion process to provide a consistent quality of data within the database.

 ## How to use the application:
+To load data from a csv into the MongoDB via use of the application the User needs to open a commandline and enter the prompts provided below in the shown order.

 1. Mount a volume called raw_data and transfer any necessary csvs to it
    ```
    docker volume create raw_data